Working together word problems

 One important observation is that an entire task or job can be represented with the number 1.

-By the same fashion, if it takes the husband 20 minutes to do the entire job, then he can do
+Similarly, if it takes the husband 20 minutes to do the entire job, then he can do 1/20 of the job in one minute.

 Together, the amount of the job they can do in 1 minute is